Our own space (in the world)

 Not being able to rely on the confidentiality of my physique, I often found myself being a ‘non-visible’ by doing the only thing I could do: making myself stand out even more and becoming part of what I was telling.
 To be inside the scene until the scene itself could embed me and make me, in fact, a ‘non-visible’.

-Everything that happened in the meantime was mere experience.
+Everything that happened in the while was mere experience.

 Everything that happened after that was simply life.